 I think God wants to speak to all of us.

-And the more things I believed might be God, the more experiences I’ve had.
+The more things I believe might be God, the more experiences I have with Him.

 Like this, the name of my book is “Mary Me.”

 In the Bible, there are two sisters, Mary and Martha.
 Martha is a busy bee (like I was and still struggle not to be.)
 Her sister, Mary, sat at Jesus’ feet listening to His every word.
 When Martha complained that Mary wasn’t helping her, Jesus said, “Mary has chosen what is better, and it will not be taken away from her” (Luke 10:42, NIV.)